plastilinn/docs/pages/sections/Opportunity.md

 ### 🔑#key Opportunity - Business obviousness

 💰rating: 20

 Is it clear why people should use it?

 **💭 Questions**

-💭 #question How much value can the startup ultimately deliver?
- 💭 #question What is the potential impact of the product or service?
- 💭 #question Can it create significant value for customers?
+How much value can the startup ultimately deliver?;What is the potential impact of the product or service?;Can it create significant value for customers?

 **🚨 Risks**

 🚨Business Obviousness
 Lack of clarity in the value proposition can make it difficult for customers to understand the benefits of the product or service.

 🚨mitigation strategy
 Evaluate the clarity of the value proposition and determine if the solution is clear and compelling to customers.

 🚨contingency strategy
 Assess the potential impact of the product or service and its ability to create significant value for customers.